Discover Samsung Fall Event: Save on Phones, TVs, Appliances, and More

 Now through Sunday, September 18, Samsung is offering new deals each day for 24 hours only, starting at 9 a.m.
 EST. Along with deals of the day, there will also be flash deals each day from 12 to 3 p.m.
 EST with limited inventory.
 Given the limited time and supplies, you'll want to act fast to score savings on kitchen appliances, smart TVs, Galaxy watches, and more.

 For one week only, you can save hundreds or even thousands of dollars on Samsung's top items.
-Some of the best deals include $1,200 off a Bespoke 3-Door French Door Refrigerator on Monday, up to $1,000 off a QN90B Neo QLED 4k Smart TV on Tuesday, and up to $900 trade-in credit on the new Galaxy Z Fold4.
+Some of the best deals include hundreds off a cutting edge, curved screen gaming monitor, up to $1,500 off Samsung Neo QLED 8K TVs, and up to $900 trade-in credit for the new Galaxy Z Fold4.
 Samsung is even highlighting Green Deals during the savings event so you can enjoy deep discounts on eco-conscious products.

-To help you hunt down the best deals during the Discover Samsung Event, we've picked some of the top discounted products you'll want to shop the week.
+To help you hunt down the best discounts during the Discover Samsung Event, we've picked the top deals to shop today.
 These deals only last 24 hours, so don't wait to save big on these best-selling items.

+With its super-slim and light design, the Galaxy Book2 Pro 360 is the ultimate Galaxy 2-in-1 experience is both a laptop and a tablet.
+Powered by Samsung's most powerful processor available and AMOLED technology, details are sharp and colors are vivid.

-Order the lightweight, durable new Galaxy Z Fold4 at Samsung and get $150 instant Samsung Credit.
+Get Samsung's newest, lightweight Galaxy Z Fold4 at Samsung and get $100 instant Samsung Credit with a free memory upgrade.
 Plus, get up to $900 enhanced trade-in credit.
+The Galaxy Z Fold 4 makes multitasking easier and delivers better cameras, a wider front display and a brighter main screen in a sleeker package.

+The Galaxy Z Flip4 features a Snapdragon 8 Plus Gen 1 chipset with 8GB of RAM for fast performance.
+Complete with an upgraded battery and new adaptive refresh rate display, the new phone also has camera improvements for better lighting and image stabilization.
+During the Discover Samsung Event, get $100 instant Samsung credit, a free memory upgrade, and up to $700 trade-in credit.

 The TV's ultra-powerful processor plays your 8K content at its full potential.
 And for everything else, AI based processing upscales and analyzes your content to boost your picture to 8K clarity—no matter how it was created.
 Make every viewing a spectacular cinematic experience with Object Tracking Sound+ and Dolby Atmos built in.